hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start_chapters/character_creation.typ

 attributes to be.

 == Titles
-At creation and after big moments in the campaign, you earn #term("Titles", is_definition: true).
+At creation, you gain one #term("Title", key: "Titles") from your background. #term("Titles", is_definition: true) can also be earned after big moments in a campaign.
 #term[Titles] are primarily narrative in that they describe your character, and
 may be referred to at any time by either the player or GM for roleplay purposes.
 Titles provide a static bonus to a roll when invoked, which